 How To Tell if Your Engagement Ring Fits

-Rings are never going to fit perfectly, 24/7/365 because our fingers swell from exercise, drinking, sleeping, elevation, and salty foods; and you’re probably doing at least one of the five on the reg.
+Once you do find the perfect fit, rings are never going to fit perfectly, 24/7 365 days because our fingers swell from exercise, drinking, sleeping, elevation, and salty foods; and you’re probably doing at least one of the five on the reg.

 At the end of the day, everyone’s fingers are different (really), but there are criteria we use across-the-board to figure out if your ring is too big, too small, or just right.

 Read on to see which category you fall into, and what you can do if your ring is the wrong size.